-- Compare the relationship between Opioid Use Disorder and Harm Reduction with Medicated Assisted Treatment (MAT).
+- Distinguish between Opioid Use Disorder and Harm Reduction with Medicated Assisted Treatment (MAT).

-- Address stigma by the public health providers.
+- Address stigma by the public and health providers.

 - List the medications used in MAT.

 Dr. Filippelli serves as the medical director at UCS Healthcare.
-He is a native of Des Moines, Iowa and attended Lincoln High School and the University of Iowa.
-Dr. Filippelli received his undergraduate degree in Pharmacy and then completed his Master’s degree and PhD in Medicinal Chemistry at the UI College of Pharmacy.
-He has worked as a pharmacist in various pharmacies in Des Moines, Iowa City and Cedar Rapids.
+He is a native of Des Moines, Iowa, and attended Lincoln High School and the University of Iowa.
+Dr. Filippelli received his undergraduate degree in Pharmacy and then completed his Master’s and PhD in Medicinal Chemistry at the UI College of Pharmacy.
+He has worked as a pharmacist in various Des Moines, Iowa City, and Cedar Rapids pharmacies.
 Dr. Filippelli received post-graduate training at the Dalton Research Center at the University of Missouri, Columbia.
-After his post-doctoral studies he pursued an academic career at Drake University College of Pharmacy and Health Sciences from January 1986 through May 1995.
-There he was recognized by Iowa Pharmacy Association and was a participant in the Young Pharmacist’s Leadership Conference.
-After leaving Drake, Dr. Filippelli attended medical school at Des Moines University, graduating in June 1999 and then completed his residency in Family Medicine in 2002 at the Cedar Rapids Medical Education Foundation in Cedar Rapids.
-Dr. Filippelli began working as a physician in February 2003 with the Iowa Department of Corrections and continues as primary care provider for the Newton Correctional Facility.
-He joined UCS Healthcare in November 2010 as medical director, supervising the care of clients undergoing medication assisted treatment for opioid addiction.
-In July 2011, he was asked to serve as medical director for the Des Moines facility for Prelude Behavioral Services, which provides short-term inpatient care for treatment of addictions and continues providing medical care to clients with addictions at these facilities.
+After his post-doctoral studies, he pursued an academic career at Drake University College of Pharmacy and Health Sciences from January 1986 through May 1995.
+He was recognized by Iowa Pharmacy Association and participated in the Young Pharmacist’s Leadership Conference there.
+After leaving Drake, Dr. Filippelli attended medical school at Des Moines University, graduating in June 1999, and then completed his residency in Family Medicine in 2002 at the Cedar Rapids Medical Education Foundation in Cedar Rapids.
+Dr. Filippelli began working as a physician in February 2003 with the Iowa Department of Corrections and continues as a primary care provider for the Newton Correctional Facility.
+He joined UCS Healthcare in November 2010 as medical director, supervising the care of clients undergoing medication-assisted treatment for opioid addiction.
+In July 2011, he was asked to serve as medical director for the Des Moines facility for Prelude Behavioral Services, which provides short-term inpatient care for the treatment of addictions and continues providing medical care to clients with addictions at these facilities.

 Case presentations are the core of every ECHO session.
-Each participant who chooses to present will gain access to unique feedback and questions from a wide range of peers and experts in an all-teach, all-learn modality during each ECHO session.
-The ECHO session facilitator will moderate the case presentation and discussion portion of every session to ensure all participants have a chance to engage in peer-to-peer learning.
+Each participant who chooses to present will access unique feedback and questions from a wide range of peers and experts in an all-teach, all-learn modality during each ECHO session.
+The ECHO session facilitator will moderate every session's case presentation and discussion portion to ensure all participants can engage in peer-to-peer learning.

-Iowa is designated as a Health Professional Shortage Area, especially for treating and managing behavioral health disorders.
+Iowa is designated a Health Professional Shortage Area, especially for treating and managing behavioral health disorders.
 The Behavioral Health ECHO program supports primary care providers in assessing and managing substance use and mental health disorders.
-The learning series will utilize the ECHO Model to train and support primary care team members, behavioral health professionals, and case managers in the treatment and management of substance use disorders, psychiatric illnesses, and associated co-morbidities to help enhance integrated care in identifying and treating these concerns in their patients.
+The learning series will utilize the ECHO Model to train and support primary care team members, behavioral health professionals, and case managers in treating and managing substance use disorders, psychiatric illnesses, and associated co-morbidities to help enhance integrated care in identifying and treating these concerns in their patients.

 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Primary Care Association.
 DMU is accredited by IMS to provide continuing medical education for physicians.
 DMU designates this live, online activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.